Will Mumbai Metro have a separate ladies' coach?

-Women commuters, who travel in the Versova Andheri Ghatkopar metro demand a reserved coach, citing safety issues
+Women commuters, who travel in the Versova Andheri Ghatkopar metro demand a reserved coach, citing safety issues; say it becomes difficult to travel during the morning and evening peak hours

 For women passengers used to travelling in the ladies compartments in trains, the unavailability of a separate coach in the 11.04 km Versova Andheri Ghatkopar (VAG) metro came as a surprise.
 Women feel that it will be great if a separate coach is reserved for them as it becomes difficult to travel in the crowded metro during the morning and evening peak hours.